 - “IF that is true, then what might happen if … ?”

-Strategies for Question Generating
+A Strategy for Question Generating

 When we encounter a problem, it is tempting to come up with an immediate solution.
 Instead, you can learn to withhold those solutions and generate questions instead.
+This often leads to deeper and better questions and posing problems that become more worthy of attention.

 A great example is the technique used by the Toyota Company.
 The Toyota Production System (TPS) does not involve applying a cookie-cutter method to get a desired result but rather starts by generating a system of interconnected questions.
 TPS employs a five-step cycle for problem finding, framing, and solving.